stateful/docs.runme.dev/docs/installation/docker.md

 You can containerize your Runme notebook using Docker.
 This method enables easy deployment of notebook across different environments, including cloud computing platforms,[CI/CD pipelines](https://docs.runme.dev/integrations/github-actions-workflow) , and/or local test environments.

-Containerize your Runme notebook for enhanced portability across diverse environments.
-Improve DevOps operations, including backups and data import/export.
-Ensure compliance with standards by maintaining consistent execution in a containerized environment.
-Establish a well-documented DevOps process for transparent collaboration and reproducibility.
-Optimize workflows with Runme in containers for efficient, standardized, and compliant practices.

 ## **Docker Image**

 Docker images for each released version of Runme are available on [Docker Hub](https://hub.docker.com/r/statefulhq/runme).
 To get the latest version, use the following command: